Published 20. Mar. 2020

-The school's indoor climate is closely monitored through set indoor climate meters in all of the school's classrooms.
+The indoor climate of three schools will be closely monitored through set indoor climate meters in all of the school's classrooms.
 In general, it is clear that certain premises are heavily burdened by temperature fluctuations and high CO2 levels.
 The vast majority of rooms have problems at peak times and at extreme temperatures outside.
 Only a small number of premises work optimally.
 Many of the problems are due to the gradual expansion of the school, ventilation systems, building style and older windows.

 Aim of the living lab: